 Interpreting Heartbeat charts

-In order to understand how Heartbeat works, here is an explanation of the key terms used across the platform.
+To understand how Heartbeat works, here is an explanation of the key terms used across the platform.

 Messages %